The Transfer Pricing Law Review: Indonesia

 There is no specific penalty regime for transfer pricing.
 Penalties imposed as consequence of transfer pricing adjustments follow the general applicable laws on taxation.13 In transfer pricing cases, generally, penalties are imposed when, as a consequence of a tax audit, an SKPKB letter is issued by the DGT.
-In this case, a penalty of 2 per cent per month of the underpaid tax amount is imposed for a maximum of 24 months.14 An additional 50 per cent penalty will apply if the taxpayer files an objection; the taxpayer has not paid the underpaid tax prior to filing an objection; and the objection decision does not rule in favour of the taxpayer.15 A 100 per cent penalty will be applied instead of the 50 per cent penalty if the taxpayer files an appeal to the Tax Court (after objection); the taxpayer has not paid the underpaid tax prior to filing an objection; and the Tax Court decision does not rule in favour of the taxpayer.16
+In this case, a penalty is calculated by monthly interest rate stipulated by the Ministry of Finance and shall be imposed for a maximum of 24 months.14 An additional 50 per cent penalty will apply if the taxpayer files an objection; the taxpayer has not paid the underpaid tax prior to filing an objection; and the objection decision does not rule in favour of the taxpayer.15 A 100 per cent penalty will be applied instead of the 50 per cent penalty if the taxpayer files an appeal to the Tax Court (after objection); the taxpayer has not paid the underpaid tax prior to filing an objection; and the Tax Court decision does not rule in favour of the taxpayer.16

 Broader taxation issues